-Loosen the two screws at the GFCI duplex outlet, until approximately 1/2 in.
+Loosen the 2 screws at the GFCI duplex outlet, until approximately 1/2 in.
 (13 mm) under screw heads are exposed.
 Press the gasket over the screw heads.
-Slip the backing plate over the screw heads at the keyhole slots and align with the gasket; tighten the two screws until snug (do not over-tighten).
+Slip the backing plate over the screw heads at the keyhole slots and align with the gasket; tighten the 2 screws until snug (do not over-tighten).

-Mount the weatherproof cover to the backing plate as shown in Fig. 44.
-Remove two slot fillers in the bottom of the cover to permit service tool cords to exit the cover.
+Mount the weatherproof cover to the backing plate as shown in Fig. 50.
+Remove 2 slot fillers in the bottom of the cover to permit service tool cords to exit the cover.
 Check for full closing and latching.

-Fig. 44 - Weatherproof Cover Installation
+Fig. 50 - Weatherproof Cover Installation

-Non unit-powered type
+Non-powered type

-Requires the field installation of a general-purpose 125-v 15-A circuit powered from a source elsewhere in the building.
-Observe national and local codes when selecting wire size, fuse or breaker requirements and disconnect switch size and location.
+This type requires the field installation of a general-purpose 125-v 15-A circuit powered from a source elsewhere in the building.
+Observe national and local codes when selecting wire size and conduit requirements, fuse or breaker requirements, and disconnect switch size and location.
 Route 125-v power supply conductors into the bottom of the utility box containing the duplex receptacle.